Secondary

 How to Apply

-Please fill in the relevant Google application form –
+Please fill in the Google application form – SKTM Secondary ECT Application

 Who can take part?

-This is for teaching assistants who work predominantly with students in the KS3 maths classroom or who lead intervention sessions with groups of students.
-Participants’ schools should already be engaged with a Teaching for Mastery Work Group, and this programme will complement this provision.
+This programme will be relevant for teaching assistants who work for most of their time with students in the KS3 maths classroom, or who lead intervention sessions with groups of students.
+The participants’ schools should already be engaged with a Teaching for Mastery Work Group, and this programme will complement this provision.

 What is involved?